-Rub all you want, but you’ll only end up with bumps that are now irritated and red.
-The problem is not the top surface of skin, but the building up of cells underneath the surface.
+You can try and rub off those pimply bumps all you want, but you’ll only end up with bumps that are now irritated and red.
+The problem is not the top surface of your skin, but the building up of cells underneath the surface.

-Now, we all know you’re not supposed to pick skin, but some people think that picking these non-acne bumps is harmless.
+Now, we all know we’re not supposed to pick at acne or pop pimples, but some people think that picking these non-acne bumps is harmless.
 Not so!
 Picking can lead to unsightly scarring that’s far worse than the bump you started out with, so resist the urge.

-Keep bathwater lukewarm, and limit exposure to 10 minutes or less.
+Try cleansing your “chicken skin” to get the bumps to disappear.
+Keep bath water lukewarm, and limit exposure to 10 minutes or less.
 Avoid soaps with harsh lathering agents such as sodium lauryl sulfate.
 Stick to gentle cleansers that contain soothing ingredients like aloe vera.

-Using a home humidifier when the humidity is low can help prevent KP from getting worse in the winter.
+Using a home humidifier when the humidity is low can help prevent keratosis pilaris bumps from getting worse in the winter.

 Vitamin A contains retinol which promotes cell turnover and prevents the plugging of the hair follicles.